11 super-fun ways to keep kids social (at a safe distance)

 (Note: Even though it’s not the 1800s, I’m thinking of introducing the idea of letting them communicate via morse code through flashlights in our two windows that face each other.
 That sounds like more of a week three quarantine activity, though.)

-On the first day of our self-quarantine, my nearly 8-year-old daughter wrote her best friend a letter, replete with hearts and smiley faces, as well as a Polaroid of the two of them.
-Even though they’ve already had a Google Hangout (more on that in a bit), my daughter is anxiously awaiting a letter in return.
+Early in our self-quarantine, my nearly 8-year-old daughter wrote her best friend a letter, replete with hearts and smiley faces, as well as a Polaroid of the two of them.
+Even though they’ve already had a Google Hangout (more on that in a bit), my daughter anxiously awaited a letter in return.
 Proof that, even in the age of digital everything, old-fashioned letter writing is always a little magical.
 (Also, working on writing skills while communicating with friends during a pandemic = wins all around.)

-Little ones may not be able to have movie nights with their friends given the current state of the world, but they can still watch a flick together with Netflix Party.
-Netflix Party, which is a free Google Chrome extension, synchronizes the playback of a film and then allows people to chat in a sidebar, which is up on the screen.
+Little ones may not be able to have movie nights with their friends given the current state of the world, but they can still watch a flick together with Netflix Teleparty.
+Teleparty synchronizes video playback and adds group chat to Netflix, Disney, Hulu and HBO so people can chat in a sidebar.
 It may not be as good as giggling on the couch together, but they can still share musings about Milo Manheim’s hair in “Zombies 2.”

 For most kids, seeing the people they’re used to interacting with on a daily basis — their classmates — will offer a sense of normalcy even if it isn’t in person.
 “My son’s class is going to catch up on Google Hangouts Meet everyday,” says mom of three Krysten Mace of Cranford, New Jersey.
 “Today, their teacher read them a book and all the kids were so happy to hear each other’s voices and show their friends their pets and toys.”